 In the first instance you will be asked to complete a surrender form for your dog.
 This includes a little about your dog such as medical history, food eaten, likes and dislikes etc. One of our volunteers will then contact you to come and assess the dog.

-As a non profit rescue we now ask for a contribution of £50 per dog towards the costs of transporting, neutering at the appropriate age, vet bills and food for your surrendered dog, though this is not compulsory.
+As a non profit rescue we now ask for a contribution of £50 per dog towards the costs of transporting, neutering at the appropriate age, vet bills and food for your surrendered dog.

-We are in a unique position at DAS that we are able to take dogs at short notice….
+We are in a unique position at DAS that we are able to take dogs at short notice if we have room….
 We do not have kennels, the dogs live with us as part of our family.

 We also take elderly dogs and end of life dogs to make sure they live their days out in comfort

 Please contact us via email: .uk